 |Select a default theme for the cPanel interface.|

 Select the default theme for the cPanel interface.
-The menu displays all of the cPanel themes that are available on your server.
+The menu displays all of the cPanel themes that your server offers.

 |Select the Webmail default theme.|

 Select the default theme for the Webmail interface from this menu.
-This menu displays all of the Webmail themes that are available on your server.
+This menu displays all of the Webmail themes that your server offers.